Spectral Metric and Einstein Functionals: Towards noncommutative metric and Einstein functionals

-Note that the density of the functional involving the one-forms will use the contravariant Einstein tensor and the volume form, and will scale with $k$ like $ k^4 k^4 \sqrt{k^{-16}}$ so the density in 4 dimensions scales exactly like the covariant Einstein tensor.
-The scaling factor comes from the convention that $\tau$ is normalised with $\tau(1)=1$. \end{rem}
+Note that the density of the functional involving the one-forms uses the contravariant Einstein tensor and the volume form, and scales with $k$ like $ k^{4} k^{4} \sqrt{k^{-16}}$ so the density in 4 dimensions scales exactly like the covariant Einstein tensor.
+The scaling factor comes from the convention that $\tau $ is normalised with $\tau (1)=1$. \end{rem} \end{Example}

-\subsubsection{The metric and Einstein functionals for a regular finitely summable spectral triple.}
+\subsubsection{The metric and Einstein functionals for a regular finitely summable spectral triple}

 The second situation, which is different from the conformally rescaled geometries of noncommutative tori, is the case of regular, finitely summable spectral triples (for simplicity with simple dimension spectrum).
-In this case there is a PDO algebra and calculus of symbols as defined by Connes and Moscovici \cite{CoMo95} (see also \cite{Hi06} and \cite{Uuye11}) and there exists a tracial state (see \cite{CoMo95} Proposition II.1) denoted $\wres$ (as before).
-The definition and methods of computation of the spectral metric and Einstein functionals are, however, quite involved and explicitly possible only in some special cases that would include fully symmetric Dirac operators (like the flat Dirac operator on noncommutative tori or fully symmetric Dirac operators on spheres).
+In this case there is a PDO algebra and calculus of symbols as defined by Connes and Moscovici \cite{CoMo95} (see also \cite{Hi06} and \cite{Uuye11}) and there exists a tracial state (see \cite{CoMo95} Proposition II.1) denoted $\mathcal{W}$ (as before).
+The definition and methods of computation of the spectral metric and Einstein functionals are, however, quite involved and explicit expressions are feasible only in some special cases of highly symmetric Dirac operators (like the flat Dirac operator on noncommutative tori or fully symmetric Dirac operators on spheres).
+One can study though some functorial properties, for example the behaviour of the functionals under tensor product of regular spectral triples, of which a particular instance is a finite spectral triple as the second factor.
+When the first factor is the classical spectral triple (corresponding to spin-c manifolds) this corresponds to \textit{almost commutative geometries} which play a significant role as models for the geometry of physical interactions.

-We present the simplest example of a dependence of the metric and Einstein functionals for the tensor product of a regular spectral triple with a finite spectral triple over two points on the functionals over its components.
+Below we present an example of the metric and Einstein functionals for the tensor product of a regular (not necessarily commutative) spectral triple with a simplest non-trivial spectral triple on two points, expressing them in terms of the functionals on the components.